A Bayesian adaptive enrichment design using aggregate historical data to inform individualized treatment recommendations

 We summarize operating characteristics across replicates as follows.
 The traditional Type~I error is the empirical probability of incorrectly stopping for efficacy under $\beta_3 = 0$, while power is the probability of correctly stopping for efficacy under $\beta_3 = 0.65$.
 Following \cite{chapple2018subgroup}, generalized power is defined as the empirical probability that (1) the efficacy criterion is met at either an interim or final analysis and (2) the correct effective subspace is identified.
 We also report the posterior mean borrowing weight $\mathbb{E}[a \mid \mathcal{D}]$, mean sample size at trial completion (expected sample size [ESS]), and the proportion of early stopping for futility.

-Tables~\ref{tab:typeI} and~\ref{tab:binary_vary_delta_type1} summarize the simulation results in the null setting.
-Positive values of \(\delta\) correspond to optimistic historical evidence (larger marginal odds ratios), while negative values correspond to pessimistic or harmful historical signals.
+Tables~\ref{tab:typeI} and~\ref{tab:power} summarize the simulation results under the null and alternative configurations respectively.
+Positive values of $\delta$ correspond to optimistic historical evidence (larger marginal odds ratios), while negative values correspond to pessimistic or harmful historical signals.